MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 ## Change fonts and text size

-You can change the font and text size for all the IDE frame and tool windows in the IDE, or for only certain windows or text elements.
+You can change the font and text size for all the IDE frame and tool windows, or for only certain windows or text elements.
 You can also change the font and text size in the code editor, too.

 ### To change the font and text size in the IDE